 The cookies tab is broken up into 3 sections: Classified & Unclassified (Read Auto-Classification of Scripts and Cookies for more info.)

 Once Cookies are discovered, you must classify them as one of the following:

 In this section, you can also set your disclosures.
 Cookie Disclosures are used to disclose or list out cookies your website is using to the end-user so that they are aware of what is in use and why it is in use.
 In this section, you can manually add the following:

 Once added, these disclosures will appear to the end-user on your webpage in the "drawer" under their associated categories.
 You are not required to include cookie disclosures, but it is recommended practice for both CCPA and GDPR.

 This section of Osano allows you to view a log of consents for a particular configuration.
 Using an Osano_UUID or a public IP address, you can search for a particular user's consent logs over a period of time.
-This data is encrypted and anonymized.
+This data is hashed and anonymized.
 For more information on Consent Data, contact Osano support.

 Here you can add a sitemap XML for scanning.
 This scanning takes place on a monthly basis and can be used in advance of placing the osano.js on your website to identify script and cookie information.

 Click the (+) to add your sitemap URLs in the standard XML format (Osano does not support nested sitemaps).